Where to buy Nintendo Switch

 Walmart

-Though it's got a reputation for selling stuff at a much lower cost than anywhere else, the price of the Switch remains the same at Walmart as everywhere else.
-It is not currently in stock, though you can sign up to receive a notification when it's available.
-You can also try to pick one up in-store this Friday, since Walmart will probably be getting a small shipment to fill orders for the Mario Kart 8 launch.
+Though it's got a reputation for selling stuff at a much lower cost than anywhere else, the price of the Switch is actually higher in Walmart's online store because of its reseller service.
+It is not currently in stock at the brick-and-mortar stores, though it will probably be available for the retail price instead of the inflated reseller price.
+You can also try to pick one up in-store this Friday, since Walmart will probably be getting a small shipment to fill orders for the Splatoon 2 launch.
 I recommend calling your local Walmart ahead of time to see if any new Switches will be available.

 Toys 'R' Us

-Nintendo Switch will be back in stock (in-store only) on 4/28 to celebrate the Mario Kart 8 Deluxe release!
-Quantities limited.— ToysRUs (@ToysRUs) April 25, 2017

-Toys 'R' Us is definitely getting the Switch in stock this Friday, just in time for the launch of Mario Kart 8 Deluxe.
-There will be a limited supply, however, so your best option is to show up before your local store opens and hope no one else caught wind of the news.
-Toys 'R' Us notes in the tweet that Switches will be on sale in stores only, but they do have online reservation for in-store pick-up.
-It's not clear if you'll be able to reserve a Switch online, or if you'll have to be there in person.
+Toys 'R' Us is also likely to get the Switch in stock this Friday, just in time for the launch of Splatoon 2.
+Just like everywhere else, if they get any, there will be a limited supply.
+Your best option is to show up before your local Toys 'R' Us store opens and hope no one else is trying the same thing.

 Reader comments